-My approach is integrative, which means I use a variety of counselling models to find a way of working which suits your needs.
+My approach is integrative, which means I use a variety of therapy models to find a way of working which suits your needs.
 For example, if you would like to work in a creative way beyond simply talking I can facilitate this and you can bring drawings, dreams, poetry and music to sessions if this is helpful to you.

 Training, qualifications & experience

 I am a BACP Accredited Counsellor/Psychotherapist and UKRCP Registered Independent Counsellor/Psychotherapist and have been practising as an integrative counsellor since 2007.
 I am also a BABCP Accredited Cognitive Behavioural Therapy Psychotherapist and qualified supervisor of other counsellors.
 More recently I qualified as an Integrative Psychosexual Therapist, working with individuals and couples or other relationships on their sexual and relationship issues.

 I have a Postgraduate Diploma in Integrative Counselling from London Metropolitan University, a Postgraduate Diploma in CBT at Royal Holloway University, a Diploma in Integrative Supervision from CPPD and a Diploma in Integrative Psychosexual Therapy from the Centre for Psychosexual Health .
 I have also undergone Level 1 training in the Gottman Method, a research based approach to working with relationships.
 I take part in continuing professional development to develop my skills around a range of issues e.g. substance misuse, anger, relationships, working with gender and sexual minorities, trauma.

 Apart from my private practice, I work as a supervisor and I am an honorary clinical teaching fellow at University College London (UCL).
 I previously worked as a senior therapist supervising other therapists in an NHS psychological therapies team and I have previously worked for counselling services in the voluntary sector.
 I have also worked for organisations supporting young people, people with alcohol problems, victims of crime and older people.